btcrooks/nipsum/README.md

 # Nipsum
 **N**ode **ipsum** allows you to generate dummy text in the command line.
-Source code by Fatih Kadir Akın - https://github.com/f/loremjs
+Dummy text generator written by Fatih Kadir Akın - https://github.com/f/loremjs

 ### Installation
 1) Download nipsum and navigate to the directory